mahng0/Platform_Computing/README.md

-# aboutME
+# assignment for Platform Computing 4500 at CSUSB
-CSUSB comp sci 4500 assignment 1
+By Caleb Daguerressar